Why you need filters in landscape photography

 PROS - generally cheaper and can be more robust

 CONS - can be less flexible.
-Using a circular graduated filter is not as good as you'll have a fixed position for where the graduation lies on the horizon and the only way to change it will be to move the camera position rather than adjusting the filter position.
+Using a circular graduated filter generally doesn’t work well - the graduation lies on the horizon and the only way to change it will be to move the camera position rather than adjusting the filter position, it often darkens the edges of your scene too much.

 Although you can stack circular filters, you might find you get vignetting due to the rounded corners of the filter against the lens.